pkhralovich/VanillaJS_TechnicalTest/README.md

 ## Assumptions taken

+First of all, I asume that support old browsers like IE is not necessary.

 I decided to create a mock API with several endpoints.
 Each one of the endpoints has a different amount of products, going from 10 to 8000.
 The target was to be able to test the performance of the component.
 Obviously, in a real environment where the performance is imperative, I should've implemented pagination or some other alternative.

 Also, to be able to persist the changes made to the formulas I decided to use localStorage through a Controller class, hiding the logic to the component.
 This allows replacing the localStorage for an API call without having to change the component.